-I’m intrigued and fascinated by all aspects of fruit growing and have spent a fair amount of time investigating and researching the history and practice of orchard growing.
+I’m not an academic, but I am fascinated by all aspects of fruit growing and have spent a lot of time investigating and researching the history, development and modern best practice techniques of orchard growing.

 Please see below for more information on my current personal research projects.

-As an orchardist I’m deeply interested in discovering and applying best practice methods of looking after the trees in my care.
+As an orchardist I’m deeply interested in researching and applying current best practice methods for looking after the trees in my care.

-After dozens (if not hundreds) of hours of reading modern and historical pruning guides and recent academic research papers, I’ve learnt that most of the tree training, pruning and maintenance advice that we’re given in gardening manuals and online sources – certainly based on availability here in the UK – is decades, maybe even centuries, old and lags a long way behind the findings of research scientists around the world.
+After hundreds of hours of reading modern and historical pruning guides and academic research papers, I’ve noticed a developing pattern.
+It turns out that most of the tree training, pruning and maintenance advice that we’re given in gardening manuals and online sources – certainly based on their availability here in the UK – is sometimes decades, maybe even centuries, old.
+It definitely seems to lag a long way behind the more recent findings of researchers and agronomists around the world.

-As a result, I think it’s time to update our tree-care techniques and horticultural practices, basing them on the results and conclusions of scientific research, rather than historical values and subsequent received wisdom.
+As a result, I think it’s time to update our tree-care techniques and horticultural practices, basing them on the results and conclusions of scientific research, rather than historical tradition and received wisdom.

-I’m currently compiling the evidence and gathering a narrative together, which I’ll publish as a series of entries here on the site just as soon as I’ve got everything in presentable order.
+I’m currently in the (long, complex) process of compiling the evidence and gathering a narrative together, which I’ll publish as a series of entries here on the site just as soon as I’ve got everything in presentable order.

 In the meantime, if this is a subject that you’re particularly interested in, or if you have key information or data that might help me gain clarity and insight into best practice methods, please do drop me a line, I’d be delighted to hear from you.
 Or, if you’d be in reading the results of my research once they’re posted, please sign up for my mailing list and I’ll drop you a line as soon as everything’s ready.

-Largely by way of a spin-off from my main Pome Fruit research project, I’m hoping to post a series of articles looking at the evolution (or lack of it) of historical tree care, pruning and orchard management advice over the past couple of centuries.
-(This one may or may not happen, time and circumstances allowing.)
+Largely by way of a spin-off from my main Pome Fruit research project, I’m hoping to post a series of articles looking at the evolution (or lack of it) of historical tree care, pruning and orchard management advice over the past three or four centuries.